Indoor-Mobility-Analysis/IMA-wiki/Data-Formats.md

 **people_activity**: to store people's activity such as coordinates, flow
 * _id: ObjectId
 * time_stamp: int32
+	* it indicates the timestamp of video in seconds
+* frame_number: int32
+	* it indicates the frame index of the current frame
 * floor: int32
 * map_data: [int32, int32, int32, double, double]
 	* Each row contains the crowd and flow information on the floor map
     * [x, y, number of person, flow magnitude, flow direction]
 * big_clusters: [int32, int32, double, double, double, int32]
 	* Each row is a cluster found on the floor map
     * [cluster’s x coordinate, cluster’s y coordinate, flow magnitude, flow direction, cluster’s density, cluster’s area in square meters]
 * small_clusters: [int32, int32, double, double, double, int32, string]
 	* Each row is a smaller cluster segmented from the big clusters
     * [cluster’s x coordinate, cluster’s y coordinate, flow magnitude, flow direction, density, exit ID]
     * cluster area of each small cluster is fixed to 9 square meters
 * ppl_cnt: int32
 	* The total number of people on the floor